-Independent directors hold meetings on a quarterly basis, which provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
+Independent directors hold in-camera meetings, at each regularly scheduled Board meeting, which provides ample opportunity to discuss matters pertaining to the Corporation without the presence of management and non-independent directors.
 The Board is satisfied that this exercise enables the Board to conduct open and candid discussions which present a diversity of views and opinions.
+Ms. Katherine A. Lehman, Chair of the Board since September 19, 2018, is an independent director.
+As director of Navient Corp (Nasdaq: NAVI), she is the sole director on the Corporation's Board who serves as director of a reporting issuer.